anicholakos/complete_fxos_tutorial/source/episode06.rst

 -------------------------------------------

 The first thing we should discuss is the manifest file.
-This should be familiar now and it has the standard attributes like name, version, etc. There is nothing special happening here.
+This should be familiar now and it has the standard attributes like name and version.
+There is nothing special happening here.

 .. literalinclude:: _static/episode06/manifest.webapp